Leah K. Matthews, Executive Director (2013 - Present)

 Ms. Hubbard joined DETC in May 2007 and is dedicated to assisting the Director of Accreditation with the day-to-day coordination of accrediting activities and the maintenance of all Commission records.
 Before joining DETC, Ms. Hubbard was a Field Director for Informa Research Services and a Researcher for International Quality and Productivity Center in New York City.
 She holds a Bachelors of Business Administration from Bernard Baruch College, CUNY, New York.

-Ms. Patrice Wall joined DETC as the Information and Accounts Specialist in October 2012.
+Ms. Patrice Wall joined DETC as the Accounts Manager in October 2012.
 Prior to joining DETC, Ms. Wall interned at the United States Embassy in Manila, Philippines for two consecutive summers.
 In her position at DETC, Ms. Wall responds to inquiries, requests, and complaints from institutions and the general public.
 In addition, she is also responsible for handling DETC’s bookkeeping, invoices, and payments.
-Ms. Wall earned a Bachelor’s of Business Administration in International Business with a minor in Business Spanish from James Madison University, Harrisonburg, Virginia.
+Ms. Wall earned a Bachelor’s of Business Administration in International Business with a minor in Business Spanish from James Madison University, Harrisonburg, Virginia and currently is pursuing a Master of Business Administration in Global Business at Virginia Polytechnic Institute and State University.

 Elise Scanlon, Legal Counsel (2010 - Present)